 Clipse blew my brain open in 2006.

-In 2009 the Clipse were in the center of a very real federal investigation that eventually landed their manager, Anthony Gonzales, in jail for 32 years on drug trafficking charges.
+In 2009, Clipse were in the center of a very real federal investigation that eventually landed their manager, Anthony Gonzales, in jail for 32 years on drug trafficking charges.
 The pressure was enormous, and one day it became too much for Malice.

-Editor's Note: It's been pointed out that the duo has offered up other explanations of their break-up, like this and this, which I don't consider to be contradictory—more like complementary.
-Malice was clearly looking for a change for a number of reasons and seems to have been the last straw.
+Editor's Note: Since we published this story, Twitter has pointed out the duo has previously offered up other explanations for their break-up, like this and this, which I don't consider to be contradictory—more like complementary.
+Malice was clearly looking for a change for a number of reasons and the above story seems to have been the last straw.